-The commonmost problem I face whenever I buy new designs is that sometimes I need to know all the fonts that were used to make the PSD file.
-Sometimes Photoshop popups a ugly message saying some fonts are missing and it has no inbuilt method to tell you which font was used.
+The common problem I face whenever I buy new designs is that sometimes I need to know all the fonts used to make the PSD file.
+Sometimes Photoshop popups an ugly message saying some fonts are missing and it has no inbuilt method to tell you which font was used.
 So how to tell which fonts are needed?

-There is a crude method to put type tool to every text in the PSD and check on which text it says missing font.
-That is a bit unprofessional method and does not work if you have large amount of text in design.
+There is a crude method to put a type tool to every text in the PSD and check on which text it says missing font.
+That is a bit unprofessional method and does not work if you have a large amount of text in the design.

 Script Courtsey: Photoshop Scripting Community

 Photoshop CS4 and later offer an easier method of finding the missing fonts.
 Open the PSD file, go to the Character panel, and click on the font dropdown.
 The missing font names will be listed at the bottom of the list in grayed-out fashion.